 Choosing your Conveyancer

 Case Tracker simplifies the process of buying or selling a house by giving you instant access to vital information and alerts about the steps you need to take.
-This market-leading service enables you to complete our paperwork online, offers you the ability to upload documents you need to get to us, and allows you to contact your dedicated case handler through secure messaging, or even Skype at a time convenient to you.
+This market-leading service enables you to complete our paperwork online, offers you the ability to upload documents you need to get to us, and allows you to contact your dedicated case handler through secure messaging, or even video conference at a time convenient to you.
 Here’s a video showing our case tracker in action.

 A conveyancer is a legal representative who deals with the legal process of the transfer of property.